T4P4N/t4p4n.github.io/_posts/2022-09-13-rails-active-storage-custom-key-or-path-s3.md

 You can read more about it  [here](https://github.com/rails/rails/commit/4dba136c83cc808282625c0d5b195ce5e0bbaa68) and then just call the save method.

-Basic idea is we have to treat images separately if we want to use custom key, Otherwise it will generate keys like this:  `pv8xs3kdz4aohenj9znjgrhpgty8`, `zem3wx1hmiyh9q4ahyuav1ooj4j9` which is definitely worse than these : `images/420/my_pic.jpg` , `images/420/oYUcPwegJppnAK4UJmv52e3xpNXf`
+Basic idea is we have to treat images or files separately if we want to use custom key, Otherwise it will generate keys like this:  `pv8xs3kdz4aohenj9znjgrhpgty8`, `zem3wx1hmiyh9q4ahyuav1ooj4j9` which is definitely worse than these : `images/420/my_pic.jpg` , `images/420/oYUcPwegJppnAK4UJmv52e3xpNXf`